alisaifee/limits/README.rst

    result in a lock-out for two minutes.

 `Moving Window <https://limits.readthedocs.io/en/latest/strategies.html#moving-window>`_
-   Sliding window strategy enforces a rate limit of N/(m time units) on the **last m** time units at the second granularity.
+   Moving window strategy enforces a rate limit of N/(m time units) on the **last m** time units at the second granularity.

    For example, with a rate limit of ``10/minute``: